-along with the third edition of Foundations for Scientific Investing: Multiple-Choice, Short-Answer, and Long-Answer Test Questions
+along with the fourth edition of Foundations for Scientific Investing: Multiple-Choice, Short-Answer, and Long-Answer Test Questions

 Ordering details appear below.

-- This revised sixth edition lays a firm foundation for thinking about and conducting investment.
+- This revised seventh edition lays a firm foundation for thinking about and conducting investment.

 It does this by helping to build capital markets intuition and critical thinking skills.

-The material in this book is the product of 25 years of investment experience (personal and professional) and 20
+The material in this book is the product of 25+ years of investment research and experience (academic, personal, and professional),

 applied investments, the integration of finance, economics, accounting, pure mathematics,